jwyang/jwyang.github.io/_pages/about.md

 Hi, I am a senior researcher in [Deep Learning Group](https://www.microsoft.com/en-us/research/group/deep-learning-group/) at Microsoft Research, Redmond, directed by [Dr. Jianfeng Gao](http://research.microsoft.com/en-us/um/people/jfgao/).
 My research interests span in computer vision, vision & language and machine learning.
 More specifically, my primary researches are about structured visual understanding at different levels and how to further leverage them for intelligent interactions with human through language and environment through embodiment:

-* **Computer Vision**: Introudcing structure inductive bias at multi-image, single-image and single-object level for deep clustering, scene graph generation and object classification.
+* **Computer Vision**: Introudcing structure inductive bias at multi-image, single-image and single-object level for deep clustering, object detection/scene graph generation and object classification.

 * **Vision and Language**: Leveraging object detections and (symbolic) scene graph structure for grounded image captioning, visual question answering and generation.